Ev. Luth. Pfarramt Heilig-Geist-Kirche

 8. October 2023

 A modern church where you can actually feel comfortable.
-I don't even know how anyone can complain about bells; I used to live right next to a church where you could hear the hourly chimes at night.
-Here, I miss that when I can't sleep at night.
+I don’t even know how you can complain about bells; I used to live right next to a church where you could hear the hour chime at night.
+I miss that here when I can’t sleep at night.

 SL